Dutch measures against coronavirus: basic rules for everyone

 - People aged 70 and over have a higher risk of becoming seriously ill if they get coronavirus.
 This applies to healthy older people, but particularly to older people who are not fully independent.
 People with underlying health conditions also have a higher risk of becoming seriously ill with coronavirus.
 If you have health issues, take extra care and follow the basic rules carefully.

-- Visits to care homes are allowed as long as this does not hamper efforts to prevent the spread of coronavirus.
+- Visits to nursing homes are allowed as long as this does not hamper efforts to prevent the spread of coronavirus.
 Residents at the end of their life or in a critical condition are always allowed to have visitors.
-Care homes will assess the situation and decide when residents can receive more visitors.
+Nursing homes will assess the situation and decide when residents can receive more visitors.
 Guidelines have been drawn up for this purpose.

-- In the event of an outbreak in a care home, all residents and staff will be tested weekly.
+- In the event of an outbreak in a nursing home, all residents and staff will be tested weekly.

 - It is especially important to follow the basic rules when visiting people who fall into an at-risk group.
 This includes staying 1.5 metres apart.
 Make clear arrangements and check before the visit whether anyone has symptoms.
 If a visitor or a person they want to visit has cold-like symptoms, a fever or shortness of breath, the visit should be postponed.
 Visits should take place outdoors, if possible, because this is safer.